-3. Private tour of the Egyptian Museum in Cairo with lunch.
+3. Private tour of the Egyptian Museum in Cairo with lunch

 About the Egyptian Museum

-The Egyptian Museum is divided into two floors: the ground floor rooms exhibit papyrus, coins, jewelry, statues, reliefs or sarcophagi, among other objects, while the upstairs rooms display the treasures of Tutankhamun's tomb, such as his funerary mask, among other pieces found by Howard Carter in 1922.
+The Egyptian Museum is divided into two floors: the ground floor rooms exhibit papyrus, coins, jewelry, statues, reliefs and sarcophagi, among other objects, while the upstairs rooms display the treasures of Tutankhamun's tomb, such as his funerary mask, among other pieces found by Howard Carter in 1922.
 There are also two rooms dedicated to the mummies of kings of the New Kingdom and other artifacts discovered in the Valley of the Kings.

-It is not surprising that it is the second most visited tourist attraction in Cairo after the pyramids because of the importance of the treasures it houses.
+It is not surprising that this is the second most visited tourist attraction in Cairo after the pyramids because of the importance of the treasures it houses.
 It currently displays over 136,000 artifacts but the overall collection is made up of some 150,000 items that cannot be displayed in the facility today.
 That is why the Great Egyptian Museum is under construction, which will complement the present one by becoming the largest archaeological museum on the planet.

 Why do I like this tour?

-What I liked about this private tour is that in addition to gaining a deeper understanding about the history of Egypt, before returning to the hotel in a minivan, you have the chance to savor a rich traditional local lunch composed of Egyptian koshary.
-A very complete dish that mixes rice, lentils and macaroni with tomato sauce and other ingredients.
+What I liked about this private tour is that in addition to gaining a deeper understanding of the history of Egypt, before returning to the hotel in a minivan, you have the chance to savor a rich traditional local lunch composed of Egyptian koshary.
+A most complete dish that mixes rice, lentils and macaroni with tomato sauce and other ingredients.
 It is, without a doubt, another delicious way to get to know Cairo.

-4. Half day tour in Cairo in ancient markets and local souks.
+4. Half day tour in Cairo in ancient markets and local souks

-Cairo is a sometimes chaotic city where the experience of shopping in its stores can be somewhat bewildering for foreigners if you don't know the unspoken rules of bargaining.
+Cairo is a sometimes chaotic city where the experience of shopping in its stores can be somewhat disconcerting for foreigners if you don't know the unspoken rules of bargaining.
 What makes the difference between an overwhelming experience and one where you have a really good time is to have the help of a good private guide to show you this fascinating side of local daily life.

-- Then head to El Ghorya Market, a typical Egyptian market in beautiful Fatimid Cairo where you can meet the vendors and get acquainted with their products.
+- Then head to El Ghorya market, a typical Egyptian market in beautiful Fatimid Cairo where you can meet the vendors and get acquainted with their products.

-- Continue the tour through Gamalia Street, close to Khan El Khalili and El Azhar Mosque which is the second oldest Islamic university in the world and the most important in the teaching of Shari'a law.
+- Continue the tour through Gamalia Street, next to Khan El Khalili and El Azhar Mosque which is the second oldest Islamic university in the world and the most important in the teaching of Shari'a law.
 Then head to the traditional area of Bab Zuwayla, Bab al-Fatah and Bab el Nasr, three impressive 10th century A.D. stone and brick gates leading to the Fatimid compound.

-- Next stop is The Mosky, a busy Egyptian bazaar that has everything at a good price.
+- Next stop is El Mosky, a busy Egyptian bazaar that has everything at a good price.
 However, the crown jewel of the capital's markets is Khan el Khalili.
 The oldest and most famous in the whole country.

 About El Mosky Bazaar

-Its origin dates back to the 14th century, when the Mamluk sultan Djaharks el-Khalili decided to build on the ruins of an ancient Fatimid cemetery a resting place for merchants.
+Its origin dates back to the 14th century, when the Mamluk Sultan Djaharks el-Khalili decided to build on the ruins of an ancient Fatimid cemetery a resting place for merchants.
 Your private guide will explain in detail the history of this busy place as you stroll through this walled area with a medieval feel.

 What to buy in the souks

-Close the tour with a typical snack.
+Close the tour with a typical snack

 Why do I like this tour?